DataDog/integrations-core/activemq/README.md

 See [metadata.csv][112] for a list of metrics provided by this integration.

 ### Events
-The ActiveMQ check does not include any events at this time.
+The ActiveMQ check does not include any events.

 ### Service Checks
 **activemq.can_connect**: